MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

     "SkillEndpoint": "http://localhost:39783/api/messages"
 ```
 > [!NOTE]
-> These settings imply that, with both `RootBot` and `SkillBot` running on the local machine, the emulator communicates with `RootBot` on port 3978 and `RootBot` communicates with `SkillBot` on port 39783.
+> These settings imply that, with both `RootBot` and `SkillBot` are running on the local machine.
+The emulator communicates with `RootBot` on port 3978 and `RootBot` communicates with `SkillBot` on port 39783.
+As soon as you start debugging, two default browser windows open.
+One on port 3978 and the other on port 39783.

 1. Start the emulator.
-1. You will need to provide your `RootBot` app ID and password when you connect to the bot.
+1. You need to provide your `RootBot` registration app ID and password when you connect to the bot.
 1. Type `hi` to start the conversation.
 1. Enter **login**.
 The `RootBot` will display a *Sign In to AAD* authentication card.